ConduitIO/conduit/docs/design-documents/20220408-loading-pipeline-configuration-files.md

 ### Config files as a database implementation

-**TODO**: change the ConfigFileAsDatabase name to what we currently use in the spike

 `DB` is an interface for storing key-value pairs.
 Our `ConfigFileAsDatabase` struct will store a reference to a parsed configuration file and environment and maps that to a `Store` for each `Service`.